-I found this vintage armchair in a local treasure store.
+I found this french vintage armchair in a local treasure store.
 That’s what I call them.
 They have treasures right?!
 I never planned on buying anything when I went in.
 Just killing some time.
 Hook and bait I swear it!
 The armchair I spotted in the corner had a yellow tape (CAUTION was all I saw) strung across it.
 If curiosity killed the cat, I was pending D E A T H. Yep, I bought it.

 Vintage Armchair Makeover

 Turns out that I wasn’t the only curious kitty in town.
 Meet Linda, my spoiled rotten kitten!
 I really thought that if I left the yellow (CAUTION) tape in place that no one would sit on it.
 It was pretty dirty and needed a lot of work.
 Well as you can see that didn’t stop her because Linda does what Linda wants.
 Cattitude!

 After cutting the yellow ribbon, I swear I heard the theme from Rocky.
 Flying high now!
 I can get pretty excited about starting new projects and have been known to bust a move or two.
 When no one’s looking, of course.

 Here are the products you’ll need for this makeover.
 Purchase Dixie Belle Products by CLICKING HERE!

 - Vintage Chair

 - Caviar (chalk mineral paint)